veryLargeBiryani/mr-oats-revenge/README.md

 # oatmeal_bot

-bot to play music on discord.
+A bot to play music on discord.

-Mr oats needs read message, send message, connect, and speak permissions
+Mr. Oats needs read message, send message, connect, and speak permissions.

-requires a config.json file in the main folder. this file needs to contain an identified prefix and a token for the bot that will be using the oatmeal_bot program.
+Mr. Oats requires a config.json file in the main folder.
+This file needs to contain a prefix and a token for the bot that will be using the program.

-format looks like:
+The format looks like:
 {
   "prefix": "<chosen_prefix>",
   "token": "<bot_token>"